 Summary of Before You Were Mine

 Before You Were Mine is a sweet but poignant poem.
 It emphasizes Duffy’s love for her mum but looks back at how her possessiveness may have made her mother’s life somehow worse.
 This sour undertone gives the poem an understated sadness.
 The title of the poem offers an interesting contrast in of itself as being called Before You Were Mine seems to suggest the notion of a romantic love when in fact the poem is about a platonic relationship.
 The poem has a nice symmetry beginning on a street corner in Glasgow and ending in England mirroring Duffy’s real life.
-Another interesting point is that the poem is told in present tense.
+Another interesting point is that the poem is told in the present tense.
 Even though the Narrator is reflecting, she uses the present tense; this gives the poem a resonating immediacy.
 The bold assurances of the narrator with statements like “I’m not here yet”.
 Give the narrative voice an authenticity, but some statements are made in a softer, more familiar way as a child would speak to their mother.
-I think the poem tells the story of a journey of the narrator’s realisation of the burden that her love had taken on her mother.
+I think the poem tells the story of a journey of the narrator’s realization of the burden that her love had taken on her mother.